Lincoln Bank Tower: History

 Lincoln National Bank and Trust was chartered as The German American National Bank in 1905.
 Due to anti-German sentiment that arose from World War I, the German American National Bank became Lincoln National Bank on May 31, 1918.

 The choice of Lincoln as a name was appealing.
-Not only was there the thriving insurance company, also founded in 1905, down the street, but people were still excited about the Lincoln Highway, (the main street of America) that passed through Fort Wayne to be the first coast-to-coast highway in the United States.
+Not only was it a very American name, the thriving Lincoln National Life Insurance Company—also founded in 1905—was down the street.
+People were still excited about the Lincoln Highway (the main street of America) that passed through Fort Wayne to be the first coast-to-coast highway in the United States.
 In 1928, Lincoln National Bank merged with Lincoln Trust Company (formerly known as Strauss Brothers Commercial Bank) to become Lincoln National Bank and Trust.

 Shortly after Lincoln National Bank and Trust was formed, President Charles Buesching commissioned a skyscraper to serve as headquarters for the new bank.
 Buesching considered it to be a monument to the German immigrants who settled the Fort Wayne area at the turn of the 20th century and formed the backbone of his investors, depositors, and customers.
 Buesching himself was a German immigrant.

 Alvin M. Strauss of Fort Wayne was architect, while Buesching and Hagerman were contractors for the building.
 Some design elements were based on the Tribune Tower in Chicago.
 Ground was broken on August 16, 1929, for the building.
 Despite the Great Crash of the stock market on October 24, construction continued on the $1.3 million structure.

 It was the tallest building of any kind in the state until 1962 and the tallest in Fort Wayne until the Fort Wayne National Bank Building (known as National City Center from 1999 to 2009 and as PNC Center since 2009) was built in 1970.